boydm/phoenix_integration/README.md

 I love the pipe `|>` command in Elixir.
 By using the pipe to chain together calls in an integration test, phoenix_integration is able to be very readable.
 Tight integration with Phoenix.ConnTest means the calls all use the fast-path to your application for speed.

+Version 0.6 moves from Poison to Jason for Phoenix 1.4 compatibility.

 ## Documentation

 You can read [the full documentation here](https://hexdocs.pm/phoenix_integration).